Premier League clubs make food donations after fixtures postponed

 Premier League clubs make food donations to local initiatives after fixtures postponed

-Liverpool, Arsenal and Man City were among the clubs at home this weekend who will instead now pass on supplies
+Liverpool, Arsenal and Manchester City were among the clubs due to play at home this weekend that will instead now pass on supplies

 Premier League clubs have pledged to donate redundant food to charities and good causes after the death of Her Majesty The Queen led to the postponement of this weekend’s fixtures.